KORIAnfal/Timer/README.md

 # Timer
-this was a small project to start with js website link : https://codingtimer.netlify.app
+this was a small project to start with javascript, website link : https://codingtimer.netlify.app